wyxlester/wyxlester/README.md

 <!--
 **wyxlester/wyxlester** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Curious and amazed with how application of technologies can solve real world problems.
+Curious and amazed with how application of technologies can solve real world problems. 🤩

 With a leap of faith, I left my job and pursue a career switch in tech.
 Motivated and eager to learn, I completed the Web Development Bootcamp with Le Wagon on 5 Dec 22.
-Ever since then, I love coding and I aspire to build my own product.
+Ever since then, I love coding 😍 and I aspire to build my own product 💪🏻.

 I'm a Full Stack Developer now, continuing a lifelong journey of learning and projects.
 Open to Full Stack Developer or Product Developer roles.